-- sister ties a string on her brother's wrist which signifies that her brother will protect her from any harm and she wishes his well being.
+- The sister ties a string on her brother's wrist, which signifies that her brother will protect her from any harm, and she wishes for his well-being.

 This was a quick snapshot of the celebration.
 But there is a lot more to it and much more preparation that goes into it.

 While growing up, I always looked forward to Raksha Bandhan because of the sweets and gifts.
 I never really asked why we had this event.
-It is only later that I became curious.
-I learned that there are many ancient stories that contributed in this celebration becoming a yearly event.
+It was only later that I became curious.
+I learned that many ancient stories contributed to this celebration becoming a yearly event.

 A few weeks before Raksha Bandhan, preparation begins.
-All the girls either start looking for unique rakhis (strings) for their brothers or they start making them.
+All the girls either start looking for unique rakhis (strings) for their brothers or start making them.
 It would also be another excuse to go shopping for new clothes and jewellery.
-The boys on the other hand would shop for new clothes for themselves.
+The boys, on the other hand, would shop for new clothes for themselves.
 The guys would also be thinking of what to buy for their sister to give as gift.

 Families would also get different sweets for the occasion.
 Whenever we celebrated this occasion, we would get gulab jamun (my favorite) and chenna murki (my brother's favorite).